hendrtd/comp-2210/docs/modules/m2/exam/exam1.md

   will be held responsible for observing the [Academic Honesty Code](http://www.auburn.edu/academic/provost/academic-honesty/_assets/pdf/academic-honesty-code-20201028.pdf).

-- You may not use any reference or other aid while taking the exam.
+- You are not allowed to use any reference, resource, or aid of any kind while taking the exam.